nlboreal/quantitative-training-resources/Documents in progress/To do Dec 17.md

 -	Produce video “orientation to R”.
 Also make accomponying text materials (Joany)
 -	Develop code/lab materials to go with osmosis lab (BIOL 1001 - Joany)
 -	Develop code/lab materials to go with yeast lab (BIOL 1001)
--	Develop a lab/video content for data visualization “lab” exercise.
+-	Develop a lab/video content for data visualization “lab” exercise (Yolanda)

 On the shelf
 ------